-2.5 Performance Metrics
+2.5 Data Capture and Review

 Spectrum monitor data captures will be stored electronically for later analysis.
-Data logs will be reviewed and assessed for possible interference events, such as collisions between DUT and LMR transmissions.
+Data logs will be reviewed and assessed for possible interference events such as collisions between DUT and LMR transmissions.
 A DUT transmission that occurs coincident with an LMR transmission will constitute a possible interference event.
 Since the spectrum monitoring equipment will not be as sensitive as an actual LMR receiver, it is assumed that any observed LMR transmissions received by a collocated LMR receiver would be intelligible.
+The frequency and degree of DUT to LMR co-channel transmissions will be assessed and a determination made regarding the potential for harmful interference to LMRs.
+NTIA will collaborate with the participating Test-Bed vendor to assess under which conditions introduction of their DSA devices will sufficiently protect incumbent LMR users when the DSA devices move to Phase III testing.
+Sufficient vicinity of Phase III testing in and about the Boulder, Colorado test-bed area.